 Group exercises: what to expect

-The group exercise is used to see your communication and problem-solving skills in action, and to ensure that you can work effectively in a team.
-You need to support the group in completing the task that has been set, whether that involves discussing a particular issue, constructing something from bits of stationery or analysing a complex business case study and presenting your findings.
-The best way to impress the employers is to show yourself as a good team player – flexible, full of ideas but willing to listen to and help expand the ideas of others.
+The assessment centre group exercise is used to see your communication and problem-solving skills in action, and to ensure that you can work effectively in a team.
+You need to support the group in completing the task that has been set, whether that involves discussing a particular issue, constructing something from bits of stationery, or analysing a complex business case study and presenting your findings.
+The best way to impress the assessors is to show yourself as a good team player – flexible, full of ideas but willing to listen to and help expand the ideas of others.

-The move towards virtual or digital assessment centres by some graduate employers, as a result of the social distancing measures brought about by coronavirus, may mean you are asked to complete a group exercise within the changed format (Thames Water, for example, includes a group activity based on a business scenario).
-Alternatively, you might not be given a group exercise.
-Some employers are finding ways to assess the skills they would have through group exercises that better suit the platform they use – for instance, by adding questions to interviews.
+Those recruiters who were prompted by the pandemic to switch to running virtual or digital assessment centres have by and large continued with group exercises.
+However, a few have chosen not to.
+Instead, they have found other ways to assess the skills they would have through group exercises that better suit the platform they use – for instance, by adding questions to interviews.
 It's a good idea to be prepared to carry out a group exercise either way, whether as preparation to undertake one or so you know the kinds of skills the recruiter might assess elsewhere.

 - Find out more about what to expect during virtual assessment centres, along with tips for how best to approach them

 How to impress recruiters during a group exercise

 - You need to contribute, but not to dominate.
 Be assertive, but not aggressive.
 If you are aware that you are usually a shy person who does not speak up, do your best to participate.
 If you know that you can sometimes be overbearing in groups, hold that tendency in check.